Her0x27/camerazeroday/documents/tsProblems.md

 **Recommendation:** Extract storage info hook to a shared custom hook.

 - [x] Create `useStorageInfo()` hook in `client/src/hooks/use-storage.ts`
-- [ ] Refactor gallery.tsx to use the new hook
+- [x] Refactor gallery.tsx to use the new hook (Note: gallery.tsx does not need storage info - only settings.tsx needs it)
 - [x] Refactor settings.tsx to use the new hook
 - [x] Add proper TypeScript return types to the hook